Linked factor analysis: Maximum Likelihood Estimation

-\subsubsection{M-step accelerated by Group Vertex Tessellation.}
+\subsubsection{M-step accelerated by Group Vertex Tessellation}

-The expected complete log-likelihood function $Q_t(\Lambda,\Psi)$ in Equation~\eqref{eq:Qfun} could be maximized with respect to all parameters relative to node $i$, i.e. $\Lambda_{i1},\ldots,\Lambda_{iq},\Psi_{ii}$, with repeated cycles of iterations for $i=1,...,d$.
+The expected complete loglikelihood function $Q_t(\Lambda,\Psi)$ in Equation~\eqref{eq:Qfun} could be maximized with respect to all parameters relative to node $i$, i.e., $\Lambda_{i1},\ldots,\Lambda_{iq},\Psi_{ii}$, through repeated cycles of iterations for $i=1,\ldots,d$.
 In each iteration, all samples relative to node $i$ would be involved.
 However, this procedure would require $d$ computations per cycle.
-This computational burden can be circumvented with the Group Vertex Tessellation (GVT) Algorithm~\ref{algo:gvt}, which lets us identify a minimal partition $W_1,...,W_J$ of the vertex set $V=\{1,\ldots,d\}$, where $J\le d$ and all nodes in $W_k$ are observed simultaneously on exactly the same samples across the $K$ data sets $\mathbf{X}^{(1)},\ldots,\mathbf{X}^{(K)}$, allowing us to implement the M-step with closed form expressions.
+This computational burden can be substantially reduced with the Group Vertex Tessellation (GVT) Algorithm~\ref{algo:gvt}.
+This algorithm allows us to identify a minimal partition $W_1,\ldots,W_J$ of the vertex set $V=\{1,\ldots,d\}$, where $J\le d$ and all nodes in $W_k$ are observed simultaneously on exactly the same samples across the $K$ data sets $\mathbf{X}^{(1)},\ldots,\mathbf{X}^{(K)}$, enabling us to implement the M-step with closed form expressions and the smallest possible number of operations.